RWS/dxa-modules/html-design/README.md

 		src\templates\pages
 		src\templates\partials

-		To make sure all the scripts located in the src\system\assets\scripts folder are published correctly a template is used that will register the scripts.
+		To make sure all the scripts located in the src\system\assets\scripts folder are published correctly and individually a template is used that will register the scripts.
 An example would look like the following:

+		Create a file src\templates\pagea\mediamanager.hbs with the following contents:

 		---
 		layout: src/templates/layouts/blank.hbs